This is the best recipe out there for showcasing garden-fresh new potatoes. It makes the potatoes the star of the show.

 What Kind Of Potatoes?

 Nowadays I don’t have access to new potatoes very often, but when I do, I make this without a second thought.
-This is the dish to make when you have new potatoes.
+This truly is the recipe that is best for new potatoes.
+It highlights all of their flavor and makes them the star of the meal.

 I also make this delicious creamy dill potato dish when I don’t have new potatoes.
 In that case, I use small red potatoes.
 It’s not quite the same as with those new baby potatoes, but it’s still soooo good.